General Education Information

 NOTE: Printers will not be provided onsite.

-Other industry-supported symposia have been scheduled in conjunction with the ASHP 2020 Summer Meetings and will be held throughout the week.
+Industry-supported symposia have been scheduled in conjunction with the ASHP 2023 Summer Meetings and will be held throughout the week.
 The symposium organizer is responsible for content, logistics, and issuance of continuing education credits.

 Poster sessions allow attendees to informally discuss current projects in pharmacy practice with colleagues.
 This is your opportunity to pick up ideas from hundreds of successful programs that have worked in other healthcare systems.